Get extra lift from AOPA. Start your free membership trial today! Click here

 This is the third attempt in recent years to curb helicopter operations in New York City through a variety of measures.
 In 2022, the New York state legislature introduced a bill designed to restrict helicopter operations by allowing citizens to file frivolous lawsuits over noise, but the effort was stopped by a coalition of aviation industry advocates, including AOPA.

-Last week, a new version of the same bill was introduced that would ban “non-essential” flights using helicopters that do not meet Stage 3 noise standards, affecting operators that fly many popular helicopter models, including those made by AgustaWestland (now Leonardo), Airbus, Bell, and Sikorsky.
+The bill approved by the City Council on April 24 was introduced last week.
+It would ban “non-essential” flights using helicopters that do not meet Stage 3 noise standards, affecting operators that fly many popular helicopter models, including those made by AgustaWestland (now Leonardo), Airbus, Bell, and Sikorsky.

 The city’s third public heliport, West 30th St Heliport, would not be affected since it is not city-owned, but an additional City Council bill last year asking state lawmakers to enact a similar ban at that heliport also stalled.